Every great story begins with a “bang!” That bang must be the Call to Adventure, or Inciting Incident, that triggers your hero’s first major choice.

 The threat can also be two-sided (and often is).
 In The Lord of the Rings, the threat of the Ring rises from within, as the ancient weapon cries out to its evil master, summoning the dreaded Nazgul to invade the Shire.

-Dreaming up your Inciting Incident shouldn’t be too hard.
-Just ask yourself, “What’s wrong with the world I’m building?” and throw that “wrong” in your hero’s face.
-Make her feel the brunt of it.
+Dreaming up your Inciting Incident may seem complicated, but it can easily be as simple as asking, “What’s wrong with the world I’m building?”
+Then throw that “wrong” in your hero’s face.
+Make them feel the brunt of it.

 This, in the Hero’s Journey, is Step #2: The Call to Adventure.

-So no matter where your conflict comes from, it needs to demand action from your hero.
-She needs to be put on the spot, having come face-to-face with some version of the world’s ultimate evil.
+No matter where your conflict comes from, it needs to demand action from your hero.
+They need to be put on the spot, having come face-to-face with some version of the world’s ultimate evil.

 And here’s the thing.